NicolasGrosjean/Paradox_localization_utils/README.md

 python compile_update_paratranz.py build
 ```

-then put the dist/ directory in update_paratranz/
+The result of the compilation is in `update_paratranz/dist/`

 ### Download from Paratranz